pmb-mo2/mo2-rog-chakram/README.md

 # Chakram X Alternative Control System for Mortal Online 2

-This is a prototype for an alternative control system for Mortal Online 2 using the Chakram X mouse joystick in analog mode.
+This is a powerful alternative control system for Mortal Online 2 using the Chakram X mouse joystick in analog mode.
+It features an adaptive control system with advanced movement prediction, combat mode, training exercises, and customizable settings.

 ## Table of Contents